IMNEKOKORO/CrushOn-AI-PLUS/README.md

   Play short sound effects triggered by keywords written by **{{user}}** or **{{char}}**.

 - ✨ **Visual Effects & Screen Filters**
-  Add animated emojis (Rain, Vortex, etc.) and screen effects (Flash, Shake, Blood, and more) that activate dynamically during the conversation.
+  Add animated emojis and screen effects that activate dynamically during the conversation.

 - 🎲 **Dice & Coin System**
   Roll dice or flip a coin instantly — perfect for RPG mechanics and quick decisions.